 The only person who can prosecute a crime is a prosecutor.
 This person is an official in the state, county, or municipality where the alleged crime happened.
 There are also federal prosecutors.
 Prosecutors decide which cases to prosecute based on the seriousness of the crime, the impact of the...Read more »

 An Order of Dismissal for non-service says that the person who filed for divorce (the "plaintiff") failed to serve the other spouse (the "defendant") with the Summons and Complaint and Complaint for Divorce before the Summons and Complaint expired.
-The expiration date of the Summons and Complaint...Read more »
+The expiration date of the...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.